comradelotl/BF2-Lighting-Designer/README.md

 Air type
 ------------
 The type of stuff that's moving through the air and giving indirect light it's distinct color.
-Especially on Highway Tampa or Karkand you may not want a blue sky coloring your map but give the map a more dusty brown-ish look.
+Especially on Highway Tampa or Karkand you may not want a blue sky coloring your shadows but give the map a more dusty brown-ish look.

 ## ->  influences __Haze (turbidity)__